MinecraftPlayground/msmp-world-mod/README.md

 { "entity": { "name": "Steve" } }
 ```

 **Hard distance limit:** requests with a straight-line distance greater than 256 blocks between `start` and `end` are rejected immediately.
-(This will be configurable in a future version.)
+This can be configured through the config file.

 ```jsonc
 // Request - position to position